SylvainTran/social-partitioning-experiment/README.md

 ### TODO
     GRID FEATURE:
-    - Can raycast into world grid cells
+    - Can raycast into world grid cells         OK
-    - Can change the color of that grid cell
+    - Can change the color of that grid cell    OK
+    - Add dialogue piece test & logic for "story pieces"